Web Browsers Are No More

 longer was there to support the user and extend the content, but it started to become the main component of this new

-Coming back to my description of web browser I should probably reword it to: a program that downloads, caches and
+Coming back to the description of a web browser I should probably reword it to: a program that downloads, caches

-runs a web application for the user or prepares and displays a webpage.
-May support history.
+and runs web applications for the user or prepares and displays a webpage.

-In other words, the main purpose for browsers is to run a web application.
-It doesn't sound very browser-ish
+In other words, nowadays the main purpose for browsers is to run web applications.
+It doesn't sound very

 Please, don't get me wrong.
 There's nothing ultimately evil about that.
 It's only natural that over the years the